neondatabase/website/content/docs/guides/serverless-driver.md

 isDraft: true
 ---

-The Neon serverless driver allows you to query data from [Cloudflare Workers](https://workers.cloudflare.com/), [Vercel Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions), and other environments that support WebSockets — places where TCP sockets are not available.
+The Neon serverless driver (currently in Beta) allows you to query data from [Cloudflare Workers](https://workers.cloudflare.com/), [Vercel Edge Functions](https://vercel.com/docs/concepts/functions/edge-functions), and other environments that support WebSockets — places where TCP sockets are not available.

 The driver is a drop-in replacement for [node-postgres](https://node-postgres.com/), the popular `npm pg` package that you may already be familiar with, and it offers the same API.

-You can find out more about the driver from the [@neondatabase/serverless](https://www.npmjs.com/package/@neondatabase/serverless) `README` on [npmjs.com](https://www.npmjs.com/package/@neondatabase/serverless) or [GitHub](https://github.com/neondatabase/serverless).
+You learn more about the driver from the `README` on [GitHub](https://github.com/neondatabase/serverless).

 ## Install the Neon serverless driver